gmf05/nba/README.md

 1. nbagames.py : Given a range of dates & season code (e.g. 00214 = 2014-15 regular season), formulates a text list of all NBA games in the range

 2. nbascores.py : Given a list of games, queries NBA.com and writes box score data for each one.
-Also can query vegasinsider.com to get the money line for each game.
+Also can query vegasinsider.com to get moneyline odds for each game.

 3. nbaplays.py : Given a list of games, queries NBA.com and writes play-by-play data for each one.